 Employees using the hashtag ‘VUrocks’ on Twitter caught our eye from this home loans company.
 Veterans United is clearly doing something right to have so many of its staff constantly tweeting about what a great place it is to work and sharing photos from their working day.

-Looking at the company’s careers page it’s clear that that many people love working at the organization, with employee testimonials about what a great ‘family’ VU is to work.
+Looking at the company’s careers page it’s clear that many people love working at the organization, with employee testimonials about what a great ‘family’ VU is to work.

 Another savvy part of the careers section for job seekers is a ‘Put your strengths to work’ section that lists lots of different traits and responsibilities such as ‘detail driven’ or ‘results oriented’; when you click on a trait it reveals the type of role you’d be suited for within the company and tells you more about the role and department.